maniospas/pygrank/docs/userguide/setup.md

-To switch between backends, either use the `load_backend(name)` command or define an execution context that temporarily switches to the specified backend and then reverts to the previous one.
+To switch between backends, either use the `load_backend(name)` command or define an execution context that temporarily switches to the specified backend and then reverts to the previous one, as shown below.
-This is the recommended approach, as demonstrated below.
+This is the recommended approach.
 Switching backends only affects how new operations are executed.
-Data types are automatically converted as needed, and caching optimizations are tied to the backend.
+Data types are automatically converted as needed during execution.

 ```python